 (ii) Each campus must have one PDSO.
-The PDSO is responsible for updating SEVIS to reflect the addition or deletion of any DSO on his or her associated campus.
+The PDSO is responsible for updating SEVIS to reflect the addition or deletion of any DSO on their associated campus.
 SEVP will use the PDSO as the point of contact on any issues that relate to the school's compliance with the regulations, as well as any system alerts generated by SEVIS.
 SEVP may also designate certain functions in SEVIS for use by the PDSO only.
 The PDSO of the main campus is the only DSO authorized to submit a Form I-17 for recertification.
-The PDSO and DSO will share the same responsibilities in all other respects.
+The PDSO at the main campus and DSO will share the same responsibilities in all other respects.

 (iii) School officials may nominate as many DSOs in addition to PDSOs as they determine necessary to adequately provide recommendations to F and/or M students enrolled at the school regarding maintenance of nonimmigrant status and to support timely and complete recordkeeping and reporting to DHS, as required by this section.
 School officials must not permit a DSO or PDSO nominee access to SEVIS until DHS approves the nomination.

 (3) Statement of designated officials.
-A petition for school approval must include a statement by each designated official certifying that the official is familiar with the Service regulations relating to the requirements for admission and maintenance of status of nonimmigrant students, change of nonimmigrant status under part 248 of this chapter, and school approval under §§214.3 and 214.4, and affirming the official's intent to comply with these regulations.
+A petition for school certification must include a statement by each designated official certifying that the official is familiar with DHS regulations relating to the requirements for admission and maintenance of status of nonimmigrant students, change of nonimmigrant status under part 248 of this chapter, and school certification under §§ 214.3 and 214.4, and affirming the official's intent to comply with these regulations.
 At the time a new designated official is added, the designated official must make the same certification.

 This resource was last updated to reflect: